You found a Pelosi comment that you printed to me on the Supreme Court decision?

 This is pathological.

-Told the audience that what is it?
+Told the audience that, what is it?

-The Limbaughter, when Hillary said she wanted to be in the Olympics.
+Our back page ad in the Limbaugh letter when Hillary said she wanted to be in the Olympics.

-And I said, Fine, you're too late.
+And I said, fine, you're too late.

 Should have joined the East German team.